flotiq/gatsby-starter-projects/README.md

     gatsby develop
     ```

+    This step is optional and is not necessary if you used flotiq-cli to start the project.

-    If you wish to import example projects to your account, before running  `gatsby develop`, run:
+    If you wish to import example projects to your account, before running `gatsby develop`, install [flotiq-cli](https://github.com/flotiq/flotiq-cli), and run in project directory:

     ```sh
-    node ./.flotiq/importExample.js
+    flotiq import [flotiqApiKey] .
     ```

     It will add 9 images and 3 projects to your Flotiq account.

-    _Note: You need to put your Read and write API key in `.env` for import to work.
+    _Note: You need to put your Read and write API key as the `flotiqApiKey` for import to work.
 You don't need Project content type in your account.
 If you already have projects with ids `project-1`, `projects-2`, and `project-3` they will be overwritten._

 1.  **Open the source code and start editing!**